metomi/rose/sphinx/tutorial/cylc/runtime/runtime-configuration.rst

       writing ISO8601 datetimes):

-      * The :term:`final cycle point` should be set to the time one hour ago (with minutes and seconds ignored).

-        *E.g. if the current time is 9:45 UTC then the final cycle point shoud be at 8:00 UTC*
+      * The :term:`final cycle point` should be set to the time one hour ago (with minutes and seconds ignored). *E.g. if the current time is 9:45 UTC then the final cycle point should be at 8:00 UTC*

       * The :term:`initial cycle point` should be the final cycle point minus six hours.